jacksonianrtaylor/movie_rec_proj/README.md

 The next cells (cells(5-8)) in the [full_model.ipynb](full_model.ipynb) notebook are for creating the model specified in the goals section.

-There are three input features to the final model features 1, 2, and, 3 (both train and test versions)
+There are three input features to the final model (features 1, 2, and, 3).

-There is also target_rating_train used to train the model and target_rating_test to test the model.
+Furthermore, there are train and test users with these features in addition to a target rating from one of their randomly selected movies.
+Intuitively, train users train the final model against their target rating and test users test the final model against their target rating.

+For each user (train or test), feature_1 and feature_2 are respectively un_weighted and weighted averages of the users non-target movies and serve as predictions to the target movie rating. feature_3 is another rating prediction of the target movie by an svd model using the best hyperprarmeters found in the bayesian_optimization.ipynb notebook.

 Each of the three features stand on their own as predicitons to the target movie's rating but they each have a different method of doing so.